branflakem3/php-uccx-api-agentchange/README.md

 ## Allow Agents to switch between two queues via Cisco UCCX API v11.x
 ![Screenshot](screenshot.png)

+### I have used this on wordpress with great success
 - Queues must be identified using their resource group id's in this example its using resource groups 2 & 3
 - The agentswitch.php file should be behind a secure login to prevent malicious switching